Teacher(s)

 The course proper first will take the shape of a research seminar on Second Language Acquisition and learner corpus research.
 Once the basic terminology and methods have been acquired, students will take part in collaborative learning: students will engage in a project which aims to study one aspect of learner language.
 They will be actively guided by the teacher in this project.

 The exercise sessions will tackle the four language skills (speech, writing, reading, listening).
 Teacher-led sessions will emphasise productive skills (speech and writing) via a variety of activities: pronunciation exercises using up-to-date technologies, oral debates on current affairs, writing exercises linked to the topics tackled in the sessions.
-Students are required to create a weekly podcast to actively train oral proficiency skills (global assessment).
+Students are required to engage in weekly tasks actively train oral proficiency skills.
+This constitutes the continuous assessment part of the course.

 Teaching methods